openvinotoolkit/datumaro/site/content/en/docs/formats/synthia.md

 - `RGB` folder containing standard RGB images used for training.
 - `GT/LABELS` folder containing containing PNG files (one per image).
-  Annotations are given in tree channels.
+  Annotations are given in three channels.
 The third channel contains the class of that pixel.

 Also present in the original dataset: